flybywiresim/docs/docs/dev-corner/flypad-dev.md

 - The flyPad doesn't turn on at all.

 This would generally indicate an issue with the code in your project.
 In these cases, it's best to take a look back through changes you've made so far and track down the cause, or revert the last change made if that was the cause.

+!!! warning "Unique Error"
+    If you receive the error `Ineffective mark-cmpacts near heap limit Allocation failed - Javascript heap out of memory` when attempting the npx rollup command, run the below command to increase Node's memory limit.
+    This should enable you to continue with the quick reloading process.

+    ```
+    $env:NODE_OPTIONS='--max_old_space_size=8192
+    ```